MonetDBSolutions/monetdb-url-spec/monetdb-url.md

 in the URL.

 The port number must be positive and at most 65535.
-In particular it cannot be 0 or -1.

 Boolean values can be written as on/off, yes/no or true/false.
 Case does not matter.